rackerlabs/docs-cloud-servers/api-docs/general-api-info/index.rst

 General API information
 =======================

-The information in this section is relevant to all operations of the API.
+The information in this section is relevant to all API operations.
 For details about specific operations, see the :ref:`API reference <api-reference>`.